composewell/streaming-benchmarks/README.rst

   all other libraries were impacted significantly for many ops, streamly seemed almost unaffected by splitting the benchmarking ops into a separate file!
 If we can find out why is it so, we could perhaps understand and use GHC inlining in a more predictable manner.
+Edit - CPS seems to be more immune to inlining, as soon as streamly started using direct style, it too became sensitive to inlining.

 * This kind of unpredictable non-uniform impact of moving functions in different files shows that we are at the mercy of the GHC simplifier and